fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_fortimanager.html.markdown

 # fortios_system_fortimanager
 Configure FortiManager.

-Due to current FortiAPI limitations, the feature is temporarily unavailable.
-Please use the following resource configuration as an alternative:
+Due to current FortiOS API limitations, the feature is temporarily unavailable.
+Please use the following resource configuration as an alternative.

 ## Example
 ```